Seymour Mills Spencer

-The Reverend Seymour Mills Spencer (27 March 1812 – 30 April 1898) was born in Hartford, Connecticut. son of Moses Roswell Spencer and Alma Flagg.
+The Reverend Seymour Mills Spencer (27 March 1812 – 30 April 1898) was born in Hartford, Connecticut.
 He and his wife Ellen Stanley Spencer followed an ambition to carry out the role of missionary work in New Zealand.
 He trained for missionary work in England at the Church Missionary Society College, Islington.
 The Church Missionary Society (CMS) was an evangelical organisation that was part of the Church of England.